Compare PHP 7 Hosting

 PHP 7 is a major version of PHP whose first stable edition was released on December 3, 2015.
 The release of PHP 7 marks the first time a new version of PHP has been released in over a decade since PHP5 was released in 2004.

-PHP 7 Overview & History
+PHP 7 Overview and History

 Tests performed during development of PHP 7 indicate that applications running on the new version outperform the same applications running on previous versions of PHP by approximately 100%.

 Wait!
 What Happened to PHP 6?

 Development of PHP 6 was announced in 2005.
 The primary motivation behind the development of PHP 6 was to add native support for Unicode to the language core.
-However, there weren't enough developers committed to the project who understood what needed to happen to make the project a success.
+There weren't enough developers committed to the project who understood what needed to happen to make the project a success.

 The PHP 6 project was formally abandoned in 2010.
-To avoid confusion, when development of PHP 7 was well underway, the decision was made to skip over PHP 6 entirely in the naming sequence of stable versions of PHP.
+To avoid confusion, when the development of PHP 7 was well underway, the decision was made to skip over PHP 6 entirely in the naming sequence of stable versions of PHP.

-What's new with the release of PHP 7?
+What's New with PHP 7?

 According to The PHP Group, PHP 7 provides many improvements and new features while still supporting near complete backward compatibility with previous versions of PHP.
 A few of the most noteworthy improvements include: